-The search for free marked traffic channel shall start from a channel selected at random.
+The search for free marked traffic channel shall start from a channel selected at random within the TC band in use.
 The purpose of this procedure is to distribute the call attempts among all free marked traffic channels.
+As a result of the search for free marked traffic channel the MS may also accept an access channel.
+In that case the MS enters scheme A via entry A1.